COVID-19 has forced economists to become students of virology.

 Capital Group economists have also looked at the risks to a near-term recovery.
 What if we don’t get a vaccine right away?
 What if the federal government cannot agree on a new stimulus package?
 What if more job losses come in the months ahead?

 These fears have already been underscored by recent economic data and a series of layoff announcements from major American corporations.
 Personal income fell by 2.7% in August, according to the U.S. Commerce Department, largely due to reductions in enhanced unemployment benefits.
-Allstate, American Airlines, United Airlines and Walt Disney all announced major layoffs last week as the White House and Congressional leaders failed to reach agreement on a new stimulus bill.
+Allstate, American Airlines, United Airlines and Walt Disney all announced major layoffs recently as the White House and Congressional leaders failed to reach agreement on a new stimulus bill.

 “I think we are going to see more of a grinding recovery in the near term,” says Capital Group economist Darrell Spence.
 “Since March, we’ve done everything we needed to do except get the virus under control in a manner that lets us return to some sense of normalcy.
 Now the fiscal stimulus is running out and, if the federal government doesn’t act soon, we could be looking at a much more difficult income profile in the months ahead.”